Electric Motorcycles Primer

-But what is “made in China” has a way of spreading everywhere else.
-And besides this, the U.S., Europe and other nations have their own economic, political and technological motivations that together could jump-start the future of electric motorcycles.
+But what is “made in China” has a way of finding its way everywhere else.
+And besides this, the U.S., Europe and other nations have their own economic, political and technological motivations that together could jump start the electric motorcycle’s future.

-Advocates are dogmatic that electric motorcycles are ready to begin the road toward their goals, and some predict a day when most people will no longer need or want gasoline-powered transportation.
-However, that day appears to still be in the distant future.
+Advocates are dogmatic that electric motorcycles are ready – enough – to begin the road toward their goals, and some do predict a day when most people will no longer need or want gasoline-powered transportation.

-Yes, despite a recession that led Suzuki in 2010 to save money by importing essentially zero streetbikes to its U.S. lineup, others are risking money to let startups like Zero Motorcycles become the first e-bike manufacturer to offer a complete range of production vehicles you can buy today.
-California-based Zero is largely backed by a private equity firm, Invus.
-Brammo, meanwhile, is partially funded by founder, Craig Bramscher, but receives significant support from Best Buy Capital, Polaris, Chrysalix and Alpine Energy.
+Yes, despite a recession that led Suzuki this year to save money by importing essentially zero streetbikes to its U.S. lineup, others are risking money to let startups like Zero Motorcycles launch its first two road-legal machines.

 On the other hand, Electric Motorsport which produces its Native Cycles brand, has been around longer, is self-funded, and even helps its potential competitors on their way.

-The California-based company runs its own “open source” parts distributorship, providing educational tech info, wiring schematics, electric motors, controllers, batteries and more needed by do-it-yourselfers or larger concerns looking to build electric vehicles.
+The California-based company runs its own “open source” parts distributorship, and for around 10 years has provided educational tech info, wiring schematics, electric motors, controllers, batteries and more needed by do-it-yourselfers or larger concerns to build electric vehicles.

 Electric Motorsport’s President, Todd Kollin, says the company currently sells to 10 other motorcycle manufacturers.
-It began offering its own streetbikes and scooters in 2007 before Zero or Brammo, and in 2010 began distinguishing them with the “Native Cycles” name.
+It began offering its own streetbikes and scooters in 2007 before Zero or Brammo, and in the past year began distinguishing them with the “Native Cycles” name.

-With KTM, Yamaha and others talking about entering the electric motorcycle market – and Honda having announcing its scooter-like “EV-neo electric motorcycle” – the question is whether U.S. companies will remain competitive when the big boys show up.
-Brammo, Zero and Lightning suggest they will.
+With KTM, Yamaha, and others talking about entering the electric motorcycle market – and Honda having just announced its scooter-like “EV-neo electric motorcycle” – in question is whether U.S. companies will remain competitive when the big boys show up.

 It is said that racing improves the breed, but help for consumer-oriented EVs is also coming from Uncle Sam – although at this point, Zero’s CEO Gene Banman says the last U.S. stimulus package primarily benefitted battery and car research.